-Whether you’re packing for a weekend getaway, flying home for the holidays, or even going to the gym, travel duffels offer a durable way to transport items from Point A to B. These bags range from minimally featured duffels—often just sporting hand carry straps and shoulder straps for short commutes—to roller bags (like the Osprey Sojourn Shuttle 100L) that are great for carting around heavy loads.
+Whether you’re packing for a weekend getaway, flying home for the holidays, or going to the gym, travel duffels offer a durable way to transport items from Point A to B. These bags range from minimally featured duffels—often just sporting hand carry straps and shoulder straps for short commutes—to roller bags (like the Osprey Sojourn Shuttle 100L) that are great for carting around heavy loads.
 Robust fabrics and rugged wheels set the travel bags in this article apart from the standard suitcases and rollers you often see at the airport.
-That said, these bags lack the focus on water-resistance that we see in our outdoor duffels, usually forgoing storm flaps over the zippers and DWR coating.
+That said, these bags lack the focus on water-resistance that we see in outdoor duffels, usually forgoing storm flaps over the zippers and DWR coating.
 But for travelers who don’t plan on subjecting their bags to the elements, travel duffels are a nice mix of durability, convenience, and simplicity.

 Small: 25 to 50 liters